A probabilistic approach to continuous differentiability of optimal stopping boundaries: Introduction

 \section{Introduction}

 In this paper we obtain the first probabilistic proof of continuous differentiability of free boundaries in time-inhomogenous optimal stopping problems (OSPs).
 More precisely, when the underlying process is a one-dimensional diffusion $\mathbb{X}:=(X_t)_{t\ge 0}$ and the free boundary is a function of time $t\mapsto b(t)$, we show under mild conditions that $\dot b=\frac{\ud b}{\ud t}$ is well-defined and continuous (except perhaps at the maturity of the OSP).
 Time dependent boundaries may arise in our setting because of finite-time horizon and/or time-dependence in both the gain function and the discount rate and/or time-inhomogeneous dynamics for $\mathbb X$.
 Thanks to the local nature of our arguments of proof, we are able to obtain continuous differentiability of $t\mapsto b(t)$ in broad generality, going beyond analogous results from PDE theory.
-The PDE results typically require smooth coefficients for the second order differential operator associated to the underlying diffusion $\mathbb X$, along with smoothness of the stopping payoff and/or other {\em ad-hoc} structural conditions on these ingredients (see, e.g., Friedman \cite{friedman1975parabolic} or Kinderlehrer and Stampacchia \cite[Chapter VIII]{kinderlehrer2000introduction}).
+The PDE results typically require smooth coefficients for the second order differential operator associated to the underlying diffusion $\mathbb X$, along with smoothness of the stopping payoff and/or other {\em ad-hoc} structural conditions on those ingredients (see, e.g., Friedman \cite{friedman1975parabolic} or Kinderlehrer and Stampacchia \cite[Chapter VIII]{kinderlehrer2000introduction}).

-Our methodology is new in the literature and it is based on a combination of Lamperti transform, Girsanov theorem and, crucially, an application of Pitman's theorem for the law of the three-dimensional Bessel process (see, e.g., Revuz and Yor \cite[Thm.\ III.3.5]{revuz2013continuous}).
+Our methodology is new in the literature and it is based on a combination of change of scale for the diffusion (due to Lamperti \cite{lamperti1964simple}), Girsanov theorem and, crucially, an application of Pitman's theorem for the law of the three-dimensional Bessel process (see, e.g., Revuz and Yor \cite[Thm.\ III.3.5]{revuz2013continuous}).
 The key technical step in our analysis is a delicate Taylor-like expansion for the time derivative $\dot v$ of the value function $v$ of the OSP, near the optimal boundary $b$.
 Such expansion yields existence of the mixed derivative $\dot v_x$ at points of the boundary (i.e., existence of $\dot v_x(t,b(t))$), along with a probabilistic representation thereof.
 Then we are able to express the time-derivative of $b(t)$ as $\dot b(t)=-\eta(t)\dot u_x(t,b(t))$, where $\eta$ is explicit and continuous, $u=v-g$ and $g$ is the stopping payoff in the OSP.
 Finally, using the probabilistic representation of $\dot v_x(t,b(t))$ we are able to prove continuity of the mapping $t\mapsto \dot b(t)$.

 We emphasise that a study of properties of the mixed derivative $\dot v_x$ near the stopping boundary is a notoriously difficult task.
 In the PDE literature $\dot v_x$ is studied using Gevrey's lemma \cite{gevrey1918nature}, which offers no probabilistic analogue, whereas in the probabilistic literature no previous results on $\dot v_x(t,b(t))$ are known.